knadh/localStorageDB/README.md

 	<tr>
 		<td>update()</td>
 		<td>table_name, query, update_function</td>
-		<td>Updates an existing record. query is an object literal or a function. update_function is a function that returns an object literal with the updated values</td>
+		<td>Updates existing records in a table matching query, and returns the number of rows affected. query is an object literal or a function. update_function is a function that returns an object literal with the updated values</td>
 	</tr>
 	<tr>
 		<td>delete()</td>
 		<td>table_name, query</td>
-		<td>Deletes rows from a table matching query&mdash;query is either an object literal or a function</td>
+		<td>Deletes rows from a table matching query, and returns the number of rows deleted. query is either an object literal or a function</td>
 	</tr>
 </table>